 CEQ continues to perform strongly year on year.
-From an operating result perspective (excluding capital revaluations) CEQ produced a net result of \$8.7M.
-This was backed on strong revenue figures of \$123.2M which is up \$11.2M on previous year revenue.
+From an operating result perspective (excluding capital revaluations) CEQ produced a net result of \$5.7M.
+This was backed on strong revenue figures of \$117.8M.
+Whilst this revenue figure is down on the previous year - it is still considered a positive result as the 2021 financial year experienced a large uplift in revenue due to government intervention in the economy via COVID-19 stimulus payments.
 Income was distributed in the following manner: